Wenyi Feng, PhD

 How do defects in DNA replication lead to genomic instability?
 This question bears on our understanding of a wide spectrum of human diseases, including chromosome fragility, cancer, neurodegeneration, and even autoimmune disorders.
 Eukaryotic chromosomal DNA replication is a process that is at once robust and vulnerable.
 It is accurate and able to withstand environmental stress, such as DNA damage and replication impediments, through a highly evolved checkpoint mechanism.
 Yet the very act of replication, if executed in an untimely or uncoordinated fashion, can give rise to genomic instability.

-2. Feng W, Di Rienzi S, Raghuraman M K, Brewer B J. (2011) Replication stress-induced chromosome breakage is correlated with replication fork progression and is preceded by single-stranded DNA formation.
+Feng W*, Di Rienzi S, Raghuraman M K, Brewer B J. (2011) Replication stress-induced chromosome breakage is correlated with replication fork progression and is preceded by single-stranded DNA formation.
 G3.
-1(5):327-35.
+1(5):327-35. *Corresponding author.

 Feng W, Bachant J, Collingwood D, Raghuraman M K, Brewer B J. (2009) Centromere replication timing determines different forms of genomic instabilit in Saccharomyces cerevisiae checkpoint mutants during replication stress.
 Genetics.
 183(4):1249-60.